 The New York Jets selected Mehki Becton in the first round of the 2020 NFL Draft as they’ve continued to make efforts to completely turn around the fortunes of their offensive line after last year’s debacle.
 Becton steps in immediately as the most talented player in the O-Line room.
 Let’s take a deep dive looking at Becton’s strengths and weaknesses from his time at Louisville.

 Dan Essien with an initial reaction to the New York Jets selecting Texas A&M punter Braden Mann in the 6th round

 The New York Jets selected punter Braden Mann from Texas A&M with the 191st pick of the 2020 NFL Draft.
 The Jets finished off day three by adding a new starting punter on special teams.
 Mann replaces Lachlan Edwards who punted for the Jets the last four seasons.

-Dan Essien reviews the statistical objectives for the New York Jets in this past season…
+Dan Essien with a day three preview for the New York Jets in the 2020 NFL Draft

 The New York Jets were quite busy on day two.
 After two trades, they now enter day 3 with 6 picks remaining at 120, 125, 129, 158, 191, and 211.
 After a day two group that started with an expected target in WR Denzel Mims and ended with two interesting directions with S Ashtyn Davis, and EDGE Jabari Zuniga, it’ll be interesting to see what positions the Jets plan to use their remaining shots on.
 Here are some thoughts on what the Jets strategy could be.

 Dan Essien with initial reaction to the New York Jets selecting California safety Ashtyn Davis in the 3rd round